ThinhUMP/KGGraph/README.md

 ## Installation

-To install and set up the SynTemp framework, follow these steps.
+To install and set up the KGG framework, follow these steps.

 ### Prerequisites